apache/incubator-datalab/USER_GUIDE.md

 ![Git_ui_link](doc/git_ui_link.png)

-Before start work with git repositories, you need to change working directory on the top of window to:
+Before start working with git repositories, you need to change working directory on the top of window to:

 **/home/dlab-user/** or **/opt/zeppelin/notebook** for Zeppelin analytical tool and press enter.